Super Bowl 2023: Date, start time, who is playing and how to watch live

 Our Super Bowl prediction

-With superstar quarterback Patrick Mahomes on their side the Chiefs will always have a chance but the Eagles have proven themselves the most complete team all season long.
-Telegraph Sport is predicting a 30-27 Eagles win in Super Bowl LVII.
+With superstar quarterback Mahomes on their side the Chiefs will always have a chance, but the Eagles have proven themselves the most complete team all season long.
+Telegraph Sport is predicting a 30-27 Eagles win.

 Latest odds